Why Should You Use Explainer Videos?

 - Creamy Animation: Explainer and whiteboard videos.
 Clients: Microtek Corporation, Unstoppable, Pure Mortgage

-- Creative Theory: A Canadian based creative and business services agency that operates in Calgary, Edmonton and Vancouver.
+- Creative Theory: A Canadian based explainer video company which offers creative and business services.
+Operates in Calgary, Edmonton and Vancouver.
 Offers video production services.

-- Cullin Collective: Explainer and explanation videos.
+- Cullin Collective: Explainer video company that also produces explanation videos.
 Clients: basho, Zopim, onit, AES International

 - Cinecsn: Animated explainer video production company.
 People don’t want to read text anymore.
 People want to be entertained and just “get it”.
 Clients: ebay, Santander, DNB and contiki.